-Depending on the accessibility of the leak, whether or not it requires a leak test, and what exactly requires repair, a typical refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on the technician’s accessibility of the leak.
-If you’re unsure, always ask your air conditioning repair expert to guide you through his or her process and explain their findings.
+Depending on where the leak is, whether or not a leak test is needed, and what exactly requires repair, a typical refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on the technician’s accessibility of the leak.
+If you’re unsure, feel free to ask your AC repair expert to guide you through his or her process and go over their findings.

 AC Circuit Board Replacement

-If you’re interested in replacing your home’s thermostat, a smart wifi thermostat will normally cost more than a basic thermostat.
+If you’re looking to replace your home’s thermostat, a smart wifi thermostat will normally cost more than a basic thermostat.
 Depending on what kind of thermostat you decide on, you’re most likely going to end up paying anywhere between $200 and $550 to get it installed.
-Luckily, the newest thermostats might pay back their cost in energy management savings, depending on if they are programmed accordingly.
+Fortunately, the newest thermostats might pay back their investment in energy management savings, depending on if they are programmed accordingly.

 Capacitor or Contactor Replacement

-If your AC is still young or you choose to repair your older AC instead of investing in an energy-efficient air conditioning upgrade, a capacitor will most likely cost $250 to $350 and a contactor can run a little lower, ranging from $150 - $350.
-These repairs are two of the most common for your air conditioning system.
+If your AC is still only a few years old or you decide to repair your older AC instead of investing in an energy-efficient AC upgrade, a capacitor will most likely cost $250 to $350 and a contractor can run a little lower, ranging from $150 - $350.
+These repairs are two of the most typical for your air conditioning system.

 AC Fan Motor Replacement

-Again, it’s always important to review the pros and cons of choosing to repair your current air conditioning equipment versus purchasing an upgraded, more energy-efficient air conditioner.
-If replacing your AC’s fan motor is the better option for you, a fan motor replacement could run you between $500 and $1200.
+Again, it’s always responsible to review the pros and cons of choosing to repair your current air conditioning equipment versus purchasing an upgraded, more energy-efficient air conditioner.
+If replacing your AC’s fan motor is the better option for you, a fan motor replacement could be between $500 and $1200.

 NOTE: Part repair under warranty

-A common misunderstanding is that if a part replacement is required, that it is covered through the manufacturer’s equipment warranty; however, there are many other costs that may not be covered under the warranty that will be your responsibility.
-Even with common repairs, like a capacitor replacement, the company still has to process this warranty through the manufacturer so they can receive the credit on the part.
-Furthermore, all manufacturers instruct the contractor to store the part for eight to sixteen weeks and may ask the contractor return the failed part at the contractor’s cost.
-Larger repairs, such as a compressor, also require this process but those types of repairs have ancillary supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered under the Original Equipment Manufacturer warranty.
-Without a labor warranty you will continue have to incur charges for the technician’s labor.
+A common misunderstanding is that if a part replacement is required, that it is covered through the manufacturer’s equipment warranty; however, there are many other costs that may not be covered by the warranty that will be your responsibility.
+Even with typical repairs, like a capacitor replacement, the company still has to process the warranty through the manufacturer so they can get the credit on the part.
+Additionally, all manufacturers instruct the contractor to store the part for eight to sixteen weeks and may ask the contractor return the failed part at the contractor’s cost.
+Larger repairs, like a compressor, are included in this process but those types of repairs have ancillary supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered under the Original Equipment Manufacturer warranty.
+Without a labor warranty you will continue have to pay out-of-pocket for the technician’s labor.

-Always understand that these prices are estimates and they can often increase or decrease depending on where you live, the particular issues with your system, the age of your system, and whether or not you’ve been receiving regular maintenance to maintain the health of your air conditioning system and your manufacturer’s warranty.
-If your AC has seen its last summer and replacement is looking more likely, take a moment to review our air conditioner pricing guide.
+Always understand that these costs are estimates and they can often increase or decrease depending on where you live, the particular issues with your system, how old your equipment is, and whether or not you’ve been getting regular maintenance to maintain the health of your air conditioning system and your manufacturer’s warranty.
+If your system has seen its last summer and replacement seems more likely, take a moment to review our air conditioner pricing guide.

-If you would like more information or ever need expert AC repair, call Atmostemp Service Experts Heating & Air Conditioning 24/7/365.
+If you would like more information or ever need expert AC repair, call Atmostemp Service Experts 24/7/365.